geoblink/design-system/src/elements/GeoKPI/GeoKPI.examples.md

   name: 'GeoKPIDemo',
   data () {
     return {
-      kpiData: {
       value: "27th of 35",
       isPrimary: true,
       description: "compared to the rest of the stores" }
-    }
   }
 }